rsmp-nordic/rsmp_sxl_vms/docs/pages/layouts.md

 The location and scaling of all component on a Variable Message Panel together is called an **layout**.

 ## HTML
 HTML and CSS is used to describe layouts.
-Tailwind can bw used to simplify working with CSS.
+[Tailwind CSS](https://tailwindcss.com/) can be used to simplify working with CSS.

 For example, a panel with a P-icon with a blue border and a text field below can be represented with this HTML (using Tailwind):
 ```html